 Responses by various political regimes to questions that sit at the intersection of race, gender, sexuality and religious identity highlight how 'panics' often facilitate increasingly authoritarian measures for minorities.
 These panics have also arrived in universities through 'academic freedom'.
-Across Africa, academics point to the constrained within university environment which they are to debate and teach complex contemporary issues.
+Across Africa, academics point to the constrained university environment within which they are to debate and teach contemporary complex issues.